HBO Max, Comcast deal unlocks Max for X1, Flex customers

 HBO Max, the HBO-anchored streaming service from AT&T's WarnerMedia, launched Wednesday without a confirmed deal with Comcast to give a free upgrade to the new service -- packed with extra movies and shows -- to HBO subscribers on the nation's biggest cable service.

-But Comcast's Xfinity Twitter account posted Wednesday that the company's high-tech X1 and Flex customers who subscribe to HBO get the new HBO Max service included at no extra cost.
+But Comcast's Xfinity Twitter account spill the news of a better-late-than-never deal Wednesday, telling the company's high-tech X1 and Flex customers who subscribe to HBO that they get the new HBO Max service included at no extra cost.

 "HBO Max is included with HBO for Xfinity X1 and Flex customers!" the accounted tweeted at a customer who asked why she was able to log into HBO Max with her Comcast Xfinity cable-service credentials.